Bobo Baldé

-Dianbobo "Bobo" Baldé (born 5 October 1975) is a former professional footballer who played as a defender and is the current manager of Guinea U20.
+Dianbobo "Bobo" Baldé (born 5 October 1975) is a former professional footballer who played as a defender.

-He played for Mulhouse, AS Cannes, Toulouse, Celtic, Valenciennes and Arles-Avignon.
-Born in France, Baldé was also a Guinean international and represented them 52 times scoring two goals.
+He played for Mulhouse, Cannes, Toulouse, Celtic, Valenciennes and Arles-Avignon.
+Born in France, Baldé was a Guinean international and represented them 52 times scoring two goals.

 Club career

 Early career

-Baldé started his career in 1995 at centre back for Marseille, where he stayed until 1997 but could not make the first-team breakthrough, so he had to leave his hometown club to join second division outfit FC Mulhouse for the 1997–98 season, staying only that year.
-When Mulhouse were relegated he joined AS Cannes on loan in 1998 where he had little success, in the league making 29 appearances and scoring 4 goals.
+Baldé started his career in 1995 at centre back for Marseille, where he stayed until 1997 but could not make the first-team breakthrough, so he had to leave his hometown club to join second division outfit Mulhouse for the 1997–98 season, staying only that year.
+When Mulhouse were relegated, he joined Cannes on loan in 1998, where he had little success in the league, making 29 appearances and scoring four goals.
 He left Marseille, moving to Toulouse, whom he helped to promotion during the 1999–00 season.
-In total he made 52 league appearances for Toulouse, scoring one goal.
+In total, he made 52 league appearances for Toulouse, scoring one goal.